GradeForest/gradeforest.github.io/_pages/about.md

 Welcome.
 I am an academic psychologist specializing in education, development and innovative teaching methods.
 For years, I have been associated with the SWPS University, managing the international psychology degree program, crafting cross-national teaching collaborations, lecturing and supervising numerous diploma theses.

-I offer training (Polish or English) in the following areas:
+I offer training in the following areas:
 ======

 - AI use in education (course design, automated assessment, feedback and chatbots, prompting).